dahlia-lib/dahlia/docs/usage/quickstart.rst

 Seeing if wool is working
 -------------------------

 In the terminal, simply run the test command.
-If there is an error or the formatting does not appear, there may be an issue with your wool install.
+If there is an error or the formatting does not appear, there may be an issue with your Wool install.

 .. raw:: html